8bitbuddhist/PixelMaestro/docs/canvas.md

 Note that you can draw multiple shapes on a single Canvas.
 Depending on the shape and Canvas configuration, any empty space is treated as transparency.

-Options such as custom widths and colors per-shape are planned, but not currently implemented.
+Options such as line widths and colors per-shape are planned, but not currently implemented.

 ### Drawing Lines
 The `draw_line` method lets you draw a line from one point to another.
 Enter the point where the line starts and the point where the line ends.

+### Drawing Points
+The `draw_point` method lets you activate a single pixel at a time.
+You can deactivate a pixel using the `erase` method.

 ### Drawing Rectangles
 The `draw_rect` method draws a box with the specified `origin` coordinates, the `size` of the box, and whether to `fill` the box or simply draw the border and leave the inside transparent.